+- Counting and probability

 - Functions and graphs

-- Trigonometric functions
+- Trigonometric functions.

-- Counting and probability.

-Unit 1 begins with a review of the basic algebraic concepts and techniques required for a successful introduction to the study of functions and calculus.
+Unit 1 begins with the study of probability and statistics with a review of the fundamentals of probability, and the introduction of the concepts of conditional probability and independence.
+A review of the basic algebraic concepts and techniques required for a successful introduction to the study of functions and calculus is covered.
 Simple relationships between variable quantities are reviewed, and these are used to introduce the key concepts of a function and its graph.
-The study of probability and statistics begins in this unit with a review of the fundamentals of probability, and the introduction of the concepts of conditional probability and independence.
 The study of the trigonometric functions begins with a consideration of the unit circle using degrees and the trigonometry of triangles and its application.
 Radian measure is introduced, and the graphs of the trigonometric functions are examined and their applications in a wide range of settings are explored.